joe7575/myblocks/README.md

 # myblocks

-Some more or less useful blocks and tools, used on the server "Joes Miniwelt".
+Some more or less useful blocks and tools, used on the server "Joes Miniwelt" and "Tech Age Surival".

 ## Dependencies
 default